QuentinRa/blog.quentinra.dev/programming-languages/others/apis/more/stripe/index.md

 **Create a payment intent** (server-side)

 You need to create a [PaymentIntent](https://stripe.com/docs/api/payment_intents/create?lang=node) server-side.
-In Stripe response, you will get a **client_secret** that must be sent to the client.
+In the Stripe response, you will get a **client_secret** that must be sent to the client.

 </div><div>

 Finally, add this code to the activity with the payment button.
-You will typically call **init** at the start, **show** when the pay button was pressed.
+You will typically call **init** at the start, **show** when the pay button is pressed.

 ⚠️ You need to fetch the payment intent from your API.
 See [Internet](/_programming/web/android/internet/index.md).